wrapperband/OpenTrafficSurvey/README.md

 However, the video trigger method was surprisingly accurate,  for a method which required such a large calibration factor, when sample tested with a manual count of traffic from a video ..

-Examination of the video evidence, compared to the triggered photo method showed the reasons why it underestimates the flow ...
+Examination of the video evidence, compared to the triggered photo method showed the reasons :

+**Why the trigger system underestimates the flow ...**

 1. At the traffic levels on the road, traffic was often bunched <  less than the re-trigger time for the system.
 2. Vehicles often passed in opposite directions at that point in the road (between parked cars on one side) only triggering one event.